beethere/weng/README.md

 ##
-this is the beginning, 'bee' a lover messagner
+This is the beginning, 'bee' a lover messagner